The Best Paint COLOURS for Home Staging or Selling

 Partner post: The Top 8 Light Paint Colours for Home Staging

-To be honest with you, I’m not a consultant who believes that all homes sell better when painted light, neutral colours.
-In fact, many homes sell faster and for more money because the colours in them resonate on an emotional level with buyers.
+To be honest, I’m not a consultant who believes that all homes sell better when painted light, neutral colours.
+In fact, many homes sell faster and for more money because their colours resonate on an emotional level with buyers.

-Which means this blog post is about COLOURS!
-Colours, both subtle and strong, that my clients (and home buyers) seem to fall in love with at first sight and colours that might help YOU add some emotional and ACTUAL value to your home.
+So, this blog post is about COLOURS.
+Colours that my clients (and home buyers) seem to fall in love with at first sight.
+Colours that might help YOU add some emotional and ACTUAL value to your home.

 Oh sure, it’s a beautiful colour – but it won’t appeal to as many people as a cool colour

 But before we get started, there is ONE thing you might notice when perusing the colours below – none of them are warm.
 Why?
 Well, warm colours just aren’t selling homes right now.
 Sure, in the lighter NEUTRAL range there are a few beauties, but when it comes to paint colours with a bit more personality and depth, warm colours don’t make the cut with the majority of home buyers…but their time will come.

 1. Sherwin Williams Sea Salt SW 6204